informedcitizenry/z80DotNet/README.md

         rst $10
     .next
 ```
+All expressions, including the condition, are only evaluated on the first pass.

-**Caution:** Changing the value of the iteration variable inside the loop can cause the application to hang.
-6502.Net does not restrict re-assigning the iteration variable inside its own or nested loops.
+**Caution:** Changing the value of the iteration variable inside the loop can cause the application to hang. z80DotNet does not restrict re-assigning the iteration variable inside its own or nested loops.

 ## Future enhancements under consideration
 * Switch-case conditions
 * Custom functions